Blog

 Techniques for memorization

-One great way to memorize your password is to increase your cognitive abilities.
-Research shows that the effort made in learning new skills can improve working memory allocation
+One great way to memorize your password is to increase your cognitive prowess.
+Research shows that the effort made in learning new skills can improve working memory allocation.

-And in turn, enhanced memory allocation can lead to increased neuroplasticity and greater recall capacity.
+And in turn, this can lead to increased neuroplasticity and greater recall capacity.

 • Reading 1-5 pages from a non-fiction book daily

-• Using spaced repetition, where you spend anywhere from 10 to 20 minutes each day or every other day reviewing and reciting your master password
+• Using spaced repetition, where you spend 10 to 20 minutes daily reciting your master password

 • Playing online memory games for 10-15 minutes daily